-Forget all your stereotypes and everything that you knew about superheroes, their ethics, and role in society.
-In a reality where superheroes are portrayed as beings with real-life issues and with lack of any kind of superhero powers (with a single exception).
+Forget all your stereotypes and everything that you knew about superheroes, their ethics, and their role in society.
+In a reality where superheroes are portrayed as beings with real-life issues and with a lack of any kind of superhero powers (with a single exception).
 If we could ever recommend a single graphic novel to anyone, this would have been it.

 Have you ever felt like reading something light and breezy?
 Well, this is not it.

 Neil Gaiman on the stirring wheel and Sam Kieth, Mike Dringenberg & Malcolm Jones III

 Is the team behind what would eventually become one of all-time top-rated comics.
 Binding together myths, folklore and human indecency a group of occultists tries to capture Death in order to extort her for eternal life.
 They fail though and instead, they capture her little brother's dream who they keep as a prisoner for 70 years until he breaks free and seeks revenge and his… tools back.

 In his travels, Dream aka Morpheus encounters the likes of Lucifer, John Constantine, and more that will keep your attention all the way.
 If we ever think of Vertigo and their portfolio this one is right at the top together with the next title in our list of best comics of all time.